 System Peaking Capacity: Ensures sufficient capacity is available to meet forecast peak Reliability demand within planning horizon.
 Most common driver for new resource additions.
-Energy: Ensures sufficient energy is available to meet total forecast need within planning horizon.
+Energy: Ensures sufficient energy is available to meet total forecast need with planning horizon.
 Energy storage systems do not create energy directly and therefore cannot help with energy requirements on a net basis.
 Frequency Response: Autonomous generator action taken on the timescale of seconds to arrest grid destabilizing frequency excursions.
 Regulation: Coordinated dispatch of additional resources occurring on the timescale of 5 seconds to 5 minutes.

 Load Following: Economic dispatch of flexible resources on the timescale of 5 minutes to 1 hour.
 Contingency Reserves: Reserves available for grid emergencies.
 Renewable Integration: Some renewables tend to increase regulation and load following reserve requirements due to their intermittent, non-dispatchable fuel source (sun, wind, etc.).
 The cost (in \$/MWh) of providing these integration services can be calculated and used as a combination proxy value for analyses based on models which not include reserve requirements or do not have sub-hourly capabilities.
 Economic Energy Time-Shifting/Arbitrage: Store energy when price is low and discharge when Dispatch price is high.
 Avoided Curtailment: Storing electric energy during times of oversupply to avoid curtailment and continue to collect RECs, if available.
 Locational Local Volt/Var Control: Provide reactive power (VARs) within the distribution system Value to maintain nominal grid voltage and enhance the power carrying capability of transmission system.
 Transmission Upgrade Deferral: Reduce loading on transmission paths during peak demand periods to relieve congestion and defer investments in upgrades.
 Distribution Upgrade Deferral: Reduce loading on distribution circuits during peak demand periods to defer investments in upgrades.
 Local Outage Mitigation And Recovery: Harden distribution corridors prone to unplanned outages with back-up asset capable of supporting entire downstream load for reliability and resilience.
-Could also potentially include black start benefits. tion of how when a two more within the nerver waters 1 indicates that a value atmospin is weight to show an
+Could also potentially include black start benefits in some regional grid reliability planning contexts.

 Table 1: Description of key value streams within the power system.
-A \ indicates that a value stream is unique to storage.
+A indicates that a value stream is unique to storage.